 In a mock drill, the students witnessed police, fire rescue and EMTs respond to a two-car collision, with a volunteer student in place inside one of the vehicles.
 The volunteer, covered in a white sheet to simulate a fatality, was then extracted methodically to replicate a real-life response.

 Students not only watched as the extraction took place, but a few even participated in preparing the vehicles for the drill.
 Senior automotive student Tim Chabot helped dent the vehicle and break its headlights to set the stage for the simulation.

 During the event, police discussed the math they use in accident reconstruction efforts in order to properly assess what happened moments before the crash.
 Program participants were then asked to reconstruct the scene themselves by applying the techniques.
 The students used factors such as the length of tire marks on the road and data from the airbags deployment system to reach a conclusion.

 Students then matched their findings with those of the police.
 Organizers also allowed the participants to use extrication tools and operate the tower-ladder truck to gain yet a deeper understanding of the process.

 Feedback from the mock drill seemed to be positive for all involved.
 With the reality of a serious crash impact no doubt imprinted on their minds, the students got more than knowledge for their courses, they got an interactive reminder in the importance of safe driving.

 Were you or a loved one injured in a car crash?
-The auto accident lawyers at Greg Monforton & Partners offer FREE case evaluations to anyone whose collision was the result of another persons reckless behavior.
+A Windsor personal injury lawyer at Greg Monforton & Partners can offer a FREE case evaluation to anyone whose collision was the result of another persons reckless behavior.